nicercode/2016-02-01-ResBaz/lessons/10-functions/index.md

 - [Hadley Wickam's](https://twitter.com/hadleywickham) information on [functions for intermediate and advanced users](https://github.com/hadley/devtools/wiki/Functions).

 ## Acknowledgements
-This material was developed by Daniel Falster and Rich FitzJohn.
+This material was developed by Rich FitzJohn and Daniel Falster.